1) What colour is the Union Jack?

 The dark clouds had finally disappeared and I could see a change in the giant.
 The little boy had melted his heart just to save us.
 Kids played freely in the warm garden.

 Suddenly a penetrating beam of light fell upon the earth.
 I finally felt alive.
 The glory of the sun had filled my heart.
-My friends had came back and I was pleased to see them.
-There was no trace of snow left.
-The summer time had finally come.
+My friends had came back and

 Posted in Literacy